gohugoio/hugo/content/en/content-management/front-matter.md

 : an array of paths to audio files related to the page; used by the `opengraph` [internal template](/templates/internal) to populate `og:audio`.

 cascade
-: a map of Front Matter keys whose values are passed down to the page's descendents unless overwritten by self or a closer ancestor's cascade.
+: a map of Front Matter keys whose values are passed down to the page's descendants unless overwritten by self or a closer ancestor's cascade.
 See [Front Matter Cascade](#front-matter-cascade) for details.

 date
 : the datetime assigned to this page.
 This is usually fetched from the `date` field in front matter, but this behaviour is configurable.